-Monitorin Description
+Monitoring Description

-g

 Methods

-Daily log Specify:
+Daily log book Specify:

-book Whether this was mandatory.
-If not, specify the % of SBT fishing that was covered:- Mandatory
+i.
+Whether this was mandatory.
+If not, specify the % of SBT fishing that was covered:-

+Mandatory
-ii.
-The level of detail recorded (shot by shot, daily aggregate etc):- Date, latitude, longitude, time of start and end set, number of hooks set,

-reason for set, float line length, branch line length, bait type, drift, observer present (y/n), drift, light stick info, catch by species, weight and number, discards and releases. iii.
+- ii.
+The level of detail recorded (shot by shot, daily aggregate etc):Date, latitude, longitude, time of start and end set, number of hooks set, reason for set, float line length, branch line length, bait type, drift, observer present (y/n), drift, light stick info, catch by species, weight and number, discards and releases. - iii.
 Whether the effort and catch information collected complied with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan (Attachment D of the SC5 report), including both retained and discarded catch.
-If not, describe the non-compliance:- Although provision is made for this type of info, it is seldom recorded and there is no way to verify this info.
-The only means of obtaining accurate information on this is through an observer programme, which is in place to collect information from part of the large pelagic longline fishery. iv.
-What information on ERS was recorded in logbooks:- Bird/turtle mortality and releases of birds, turtles and sharks.
-V. Who were the log books submitted to 1 :- Department of Agriculture Forestry and Fisheries: Fisheries Research and Development vi.
-What was the timeframe and method 2 for submission:- The pages in the logbook are perforated, which allows the original to be removed after the fishing trip.
+If not, describe the non-compliance:-

+Although provision is made for this type of info, it is seldom recorded and there is no way to verify this info.
+The only means of obtaining accurate information on this is through an observer programme, which is in place to collect information from part of the large pelagic longline fishery.

+- iv.
+What information on ERS was recorded in logbooks:- Bird/turtle mortality and releases of birds, turtles and sharks. - v.
+Who were the log books submitted to 1:Department of Agriculture Forestry and Fisheries: Fisheries Research and Development - vi.
+What was the timeframe and method2 for submission:The pages in the logbook are perforated, which allows the original to be removed after the fishing trip.
 The original log pages are generally submitted by hand to DAFF.
 In return DAFF countersigns the logbook to indicate that the catch statistics have been submitted for a particular trip.
-Right holders are required through permit conditions to submit log books before the 15 th of the following month in which the trip was undertaken. vii.
-The type of checking and verification that was routinely conducted for this information:- Data capturing is checked by a second person to ensure that no typing errors occur when entering the data.
+Right holders are required through permit conditions to submit log books before the 15th of the following month in which the trip was undertaken. - vii.
+The type of checking and verification that was routinely conducted for this information:

+Data capturing is checked by a second person to ensure that no typing errors occur when entering the data.
 The information from logbooks are only estimates and hence they are not used in quota control.
-Independent landing declarations verified by Fishery Control Officers and Fishery
+Independent landing declarations verified by Fishery Control Officers and Fishery Monitors are used to compare against electronic landing summaries and CMFs submitted by industry. - viii.
+Reference to applicable legislation and penalties:-